joemoose/psiops/docs/index.md

 When your *action roll* has an *advantage*, such as pushing yourself with *momentum*, roll 3D6 +Attribute and drop the *lowest* D6 result.

-If the action is more difficult than typical, the roll may have a *disadvantage* per the GM; roll 3D6 +Attribute, and drop the *highest* D6 result.
+If your action is more difficult than typical, the roll may have a *disadvantage* per the GM; roll 3D6 +Attribute, and drop the *highest* D6 result.

 !!! note

-	If the roll has both an advantage and a disadvantage, they cancel each other out.
-Roll 2D6 +Attribute as usual.
+	If the roll has both an advantage and a disadvantage, they cancel each other out; roll 2D6 +Attribute as usual.

 ## Challenges and Danger